laravel/docs/contributions.md

 <a name="which-branch"></a>
 ## Which Branch?

-**All** bug fixes should be sent to the latest stable branch, or to the current LTS banch (5.1).
+**All** bug fixes should be sent to the latest stable branch or to the current LTS branch (5.1).
 Bug fixes should **never** be sent to the `master` branch unless they fix features that exist only in the upcoming release.

 **Minor** features that are **fully backwards compatible** with the current Laravel release may be sent to the latest stable branch.